Understand the domains that play a role in email deliverability

 Sending domain

-A branded sending domain allows you to send emails that appear to be coming from your brand to give you better control of your sender reputation.
-Moving to a branded sending domain will remove the "via klaviyomail.com" message displayed beside your sender email address.
-This also means that your emails will no longer be sent by a shared domain.
+A branded sending domain allows you to send emails that appear to be coming from your brand instead of Klaviyo, giving you better control of your sender reputation.
+Moving to a branded sending domain removes the "via klaviyomail.com" message displayed beside your sender email address.

 Return-Path domain

-A Return-Path domain (also known as: Mail From, Envelope From, origin, bounce address, SPF domain, mailed-by, mail server domain) represents the domain name of the server that sent the email.
+A Return-Path domain (also known as Mail From, Envelope From, origin, bounce address, SPF domain, mailed-by, or mail server domain) represents the domain name of the server that sent the email.

-This domain is necessary for the delivery of your message; however, it's usually hidden from the recipient.
+This domain is necessary for the delivery of your message, but it's usually hidden from the recipient.
 For example, Gmail shows it in a hidden dropdown as the “mailed-by” domain.
 You can see this by clicking to me in your Gmail message.

 With Klaviyo, the Return-Path domain will be similar to klaviyomail.com.
-This domain is also where bounce notifications will go, and is managed by Klaviyo.
-If a message bounces, it will automatically log the event in your account.
+This domain is also where bounce notifications go, and is managed by Klaviyo.
+If a message bounces, Klaviyo automatically logs the event in your account.

-When an inbox provider like Gmail receives a message, they check the Return-Path domain for the SPF record.
+When an inbox provider like Gmail receives a message, it checks the Return-Path domain for the SPF record.
 Since Klaviyo manages the Return-Path domain for you, SPF is functional by default.
 You do not need to modify any SPF records for Klaviyo.

 SPF on the Return-Path will always pass with Klaviyo, but your reporting may show that it fails “alignment.”
 When this happens, the Return-Path domain is passing SPF, but it does not match the From Address domain.
-You might also see this in Google Postmaster Tools; however, this is not an issue unless you have set up DMARC without setting up and aligning DKIM with your sending domain.
+You might also see this in Google Postmaster Tools.
+This is not an issue unless you have set up DMARC without setting up and aligning DKIM with your sending domain.

 DKIM domain

-When you set up a branded sending domain, your email will be DKIM-signed by your own domain in addition to a shared domain.
+When you set up a branded sending domain, your email is DKIM-signed by your own domain in addition to a shared Klaviyo domain.

 Click tracking domain

-Click tracking domains are used to track clicks on the links you include in your content.
-When someone clicks a link, they will be redirected through a URL associated with the click tracking domain, and then immediately passed through to the original URL.
+Click-tracking domains are used to track clicks on the links you include in your content.
+When someone clicks a link, they are redirected through a URL associated with the click-tracking domain and then immediately passed through to the original URL.

-If you hover over a link in your inbox you will see the full tracking link:
+If you hover over a link in your inbox you can see the full tracking link.

-Dedicated click tracking allows you to display your own domain on click tracking links, rather than Klaviyo’s.
-Having recognizable links in the emails coming from your brand will help you build trust with your customers that receive those emails.
-Instead of a long string of letters and numbers from a trk.klaviyomail encoded link, they will see your brand’s name when hovering over links in your email.
-This familiarity may increase the chances that they will click on your links.
+A dedicated click-tracking domain displays your own domain on click-tracking links rather than Klaviyo's default.
+Having recognizable links in the emails coming from your brand helps build trust with the customers receiving those emails.
+Instead of a long string of letters and numbers from a trk.klaviyomail encoded link, they see your brand's name when hovering over links in your email.
+This familiarity may increase the chances they click on your links.

-Additionally, many mailbox providers and filtering software will consider the reputation of all domains used in your messaging.
-Using the same root domain in both your dedicated click tracking links and your sending domain creates alignment across your brand identity.
+Many mailbox providers and filtering software also consider the reputation of all domains used in your messaging.
+Using the same root domain in both your dedicated click-tracking domain and your sending domain creates alignment across your brand identity.

 Domain alignment for DMARC

-In order to be DMARC compliant, you must have a branded sending domain that matches the domain in your sender email address (i.e. your From Address).
+To be DMARC compliant, you must have a branded sending domain that matches the domain in your sender email address (your From Address).
 For example, if you send an email using sales@example.com as the From Address and example.com is protected by DMARC, your account will need to use a branded sending domain like send.example.com to meet DMARC requirements.

 DMARC is not required to send marketing emails on Klaviyo.
-To configure and implement a DMARC policy, we recommend working with your IT team and a 3rd-party DMARC service provider.
+To configure and implement a DMARC policy, work with your IT team and a third-party DMARC service provider.

-However, you can align the DKIM domain with your from-address by setting up a branded sending domain
+You can align the DKIM domain with your From Address by setting up a branded sending domain.

 Benefits of domain alignment

-There are 2 major benefits of domain alignment:
+There are two major benefits of domain alignment:

-1. Domain alignment allows DMARC to “pass."
-You will need to align either the DKIM domain to match with your From Address to achieve this.
+- Domain alignment allows DMARC to “pass."
+You need to align the DKIM domain with your From Address to achieve this.

-2. Aligning as many domains as possible helps you further establish your domain reputation.
-Inbox providers and spam filters often consider domain alignment when deciding if you are a reputable.
-Recipients are more likely to trust you as a sender if your domains align (i.e., From Address domain matches click tracking domain, etc).
+- Aligning as many domains as possible helps establish your domain reputation.
+Inbox providers and spam filters often consider domain alignment when deciding if you are reputable.
+Recipients are more likely to trust you as a sender if your domains align (for example, From Address domain matching the click-tracking domain).

-It is best practice to align all domains if possible.
-By setting up and aligning your sending and DKIM domain, click tracking domain, and From Address domain, inbox providers will more favorably determine your sending reputation.
+It is best practice to align all domains where possible.
+By setting up and aligning your sending domain, DKIM domain, click-tracking domain, and From Address domain, inbox providers will more favorably determine your sending reputation.

 Additional resources